anharrington/handsonpython/rstP/loopsandtuples.rst

    specified.
 That could be useful earlier in the program ....

 Are individual names for the rectangles needed earlier?
-No, the program only need to end up with the pairs of the form ``(rectangle, color)`` in a list.
+No, the program only needs to end up with the pairs of the form ``(rectangle, color)`` in a list.
 The statements in the original program, below, have a similar form which will allow them to be rewritten::